Talley's Group

 Talley's Group Limited is a privately owned, New Zealand–based agribusiness company that provides seafood, vegetable and dairy products.
 Talley's was established in 1936 in Motueka by Ivan Peter Talijancich (later known as Ivan Talley) as a manufacturer of seafood, and has since grown into one of the largest agribusiness companies in New Zealand.
+Talijancich had immigrated from Makarska Riviera on Croatia’s Dalmatian coast.

 The company's Port Motueka site incorporates the Group Head Office, the Seafood Division and the Dairy Division.
 The Vegetable Division began operations in 1978 at Motueka, but has since been relocated to Blenheim and Ashburton.
 The meat division, AFFCO Holdings, has been majority-owned by Talley's since the early 2000s.

 In 2016 Talley's diversified into coal mining in a joint purchase with Bathurst Resources of former Solid Energy mines at Stockton, Rotowaro and Maramarua.